mlcommons/ck/cm-mlops/script/reproduce-mlperf-inference-nvidia/README-about.md

 Further cd into inference_results_v<>/closed/NVIDIA

-Nvidia run configuration values for each model-sceraio for known systems are stored in `__init__.py` files under configs directory.
-For custom systems (ones which are different from the ones used by Nvidia for submission) these are stored under `custom.py` files.
+Nvidia runs configuration values for each model-scenario for known systems are stored in `__init__.py` files under the configs directory.
+For custom systems (ones that are different from the ones used by Nvidia for submission) these are stored under `custom.py` files.

 **Important** When custom config files are generated they override the default config values with empty ones (not desirable).
 So, you'll probably need to open the custom config file and comment out the overrides.
 Typically `gpu_batch_size` and `offline_expected_qps` are enough for an offline scenario run on a typical single GPU system.